dipscope/TypeManager.TS/README.md

 We recommend to use our [official website](https://dipscope.com/type-manager/what-issues-it-solves) to navigate through available features.
 You can also use the latest documentation described below.

+## Give a star :star:

+If you like or are using this project please give it a star.
+Thanks!

 ## Table of contents

 * [What issues it solves?](#what-issues-it-solves)